pringlepoly/wifi_hotspot-for-laptop-or-desktop/README.md

 Check whether new wifi connection is created.
 Right click on your workign Lan/wifi connection in same window properties->sharing tab
 Check first option, select your new network from dropdown menu,press OK To start connection, click start button, to stop connection click stop.

+If you are finding issues with dll files download,extract and copy files to the path where your application is.
+Also Update you visual c++ 2012 redistributable.